Quick Guide to Effective Tenant Screening in Maryland

 If the applicant didn’t meet your criteria during the tenant screening, you can write or email your decision to reject their rental application.
 This makes it easy to track the denial should a lawsuit emerge regarding fair housing laws or otherwise unfair rejection.

-When performing a tenant screening in your Maryland property, it’s best for landlords to be familiar with the Fair Housing Act.
+When performing a tenant screening in your Maryland rental property, it’s best for landlords to be familiar with the Fair Housing Act.
 Fair housing laws prevent the discrimination of a tenant based on the protected classes of race, religion, gender, family status, national origin, sexual orientation and other such protected classes.
 However, a Maryland landlord has every right to turn down an application due to a low credit score, insufficient income or lack of credible references.
 Denying a tenant for these reasons would not be violating fair housing laws or the Fair Housing Act.

 Bottom Line